laneatmore/BAMscorer/README.md

 plot_SNPloadings.R - to visualize distribution of SNP loading weights for your data: Useful for determining best parameters for the SNP loading cut-off value \
 Downsample_bootstrap_bam.sh - used for randomly downsampling BAM reads, used for bootstrapping through files to determine minimum reads required and/or filtering parameters.
 WRAPbams.sh and WRAPsnps.sh - example scripts for running BAMscorer on a slurm cluster

+This project received funding from RCN project “Catching the Past” (262777) and the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 813383.
+The European Research Agency is not responsible for any use that may be made of the information it contains.